Albrtito/ObsidianNotes/02-Atomic/1731662455 - Practica - Routers.md

 > [!attention] CAREFUL:
-> Collection of things to b
+> Collection of things to be careful about:
+> + Allways run the `ping` command with the `-c4` flag.
+Else the ping will be eternal and a `ctrl-c` would need to be used.
+This can fuck thigs up.
+> + Never leave a router in configuration mode

 ## Router configurations:
 The routers have several modes to work in: